-Skelton, North East Cumbria, is a small village and civil parish that lies around 6km outside the Lake District National Park Boundary, northwest of Penrith in close proximity to Grise Beck.
+Skelton, North East Cumbria, is a small village and civil parish that lies around 6km outside the Lake District National Park Boundary, northwest of Penrith near Grise Beck.

 Investigate

 A desktop study was undertaken using available data to understand the extent of infiltration in the sewer network of the drainage catchment.
 The following data (where available) was analysed to determine the scale and location of potential infiltration: